Take Your Child to a Live Performance

 You are here

-Home / Take Your Child to a Live Performance
+Home / Our Work / For Families / Articles for Families on Creative Arts and Music / Take Your Child to a Live Performance

 Family friendly live performances are a wonderful introduction for your child into the world of performing arts.
 Here are some tips to help children prepare for visits to performance venues.